penelopeysm/london_classical/README.md

 - ✅ BBC Proms 2025
 - ✅ Southbank Centre

-Things I haven't yet implemented:
+Things I probably would like to add, but haven't yet:

 - ❌ Barbican
-- ❌ Anything else at the Royal Albert Hall
+- ❌ Royal Albert Hall
+- ❌ Cadogan Hall

 Unfortunately, I haven't been able to get GitHub Actions runners to scrape Southbank concerts (due to Cloudflare).
-I'm not sure if this can be fixed with headers, or if it's an IP block.
+I'm not sure if this can be fixed with headers, or if it's an IP block (which would probably necessitate using a proxy).
 This means that the website, unfortunately, has to be built manually right now.

 ## Run locally